P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 How To Fix A P0172 Code

 As with most emissions-related issues, the most effective solution is to go to a mechanic.
-They’ll have seen this sort of thing hundreds of times and can use sophisticated scanners to zero in on the problem.
+They’ll have seen this sort of thing hundreds of times and can use advanced scanners to zero in on the problem.

 How Much Does A P0172 Code Cost To Fix?